webex/webex-js-sdk/docs/_posts/examples/9999-02-01-plugin-development.md

 description: "Adding new plugins to the Cisco Spark JavaScript SDK"
 ---

+# External Dependencies

+- You'll need node 4 or later
+- Depending on what you're working on, you'll need graphicsmagick

 # Get the code and build the SDK

 1. Fork the sdk on github.com.